 This is very useful for understanding the thinking behind Englehart’s framing of the 1950s Cap and Bucky as fanatical anti-communists/right-wing extremists/racists/sexists/bigots-in-general — a framing that I believe is entirely valid, in the context of the writer’s creative process.
 But it’s probably not all that useful as a commentary on the actual changes in America’s sociopolitical climate from the 1940s to the 1970s, especially as reflected in the nation’s comic books (not that I am saying that Englehart himself necessarily intended it as such).

-Yes, the strident fervor of the anti-communism on view in the 1953-54 stories of “Captain America… Commie Smasher!” — fervor which sometimes shades into overt racism, as in the panel from shown at right, with its reference to Cap’s Communist enemies as “yellow scum” — is undeniable.
-(UPDATE, 8/15/22: As pointed out by reader Cornelius Featherjaw in his comment below, it’s possible that “yellow” is being used here in the sense of “cowardly”, rather than as a racial epithet.
-Alhough, as the setting of the story the panel comes from [“Come to the Commies!” in Captain America Comics #76] is Southeast Asia, it’s also possible that a double meaning was intended.)
+Yes, the strident fervor of the anti-communism on view in the 1953-54 stories of “Captain America… Commie Smasher!” — fervor which sometimes seems to shade into overt racism, as in the panel shown at right, with its reference to Cap’s Communist enemies as “yellow scum” — is undeniable.
+(UPDATE, 8/15/22: As pointed out by reader Cornelius Featherjaw in his comment below, it’s possible [and, upon reflection, even likely], that “yellow” is being used here in the sense of “cowardly”, rather than as a racial epithet.
+Still, the latter interpretation is at least within the realm of possibility, especially given that the setting of the story the panel comes from [“Come to the Commies!” in Captain America Comics #76] is Southeast Asia.)
 But it’s not all that different from the fervor against the “Japanazis” that characterized the adventures of Cap and other superheroes during “the good war” — and it’s not like that conflict didn’t inspire the demonization and racial caricaturing of America’s enemies, especially the non-white ones.
 As early as Captain America Comics #5 (Aug., 1941) — a comic published a full seven months prior to the bombing of Pearl Harbor — our hero’s creators, Joe Simon and Jack Kirby, were putting our hero up against Japanese foes described (and depicted) as “sinister-looking Orientals”, And by July, 1942, Simon and Kirby’s successors (including the artists who’ve been credited for the panel from Captain America Comics #18 shown at right: Al Avison, Syd Shores, and George Klein) were evidently comfortable with portraying “Paw, the mad Japanese genius” as literally inhuman, with pointed ears and fangs.

 By comparison, the visual depiction of the “Red” Asian enemy in most of the Romita-illustrated ’50s Cap stories is quite restrained, if not completely benign.
 And more than one of the stories are at pains to point out that not all “yellow” people are “scum”.
 In Captain America #77 (Jul., 1954), we see Cap working closely with a policeman in New York’s Chinatown who nobly protects his community of “law-abiding” Chinese-Americans; while in CA #78 (Sep., 1954), ordinary Chinese people are depicted as being decent, “honest” folks who have the misfortune to be ruled by evil men.
 Sure, the attitudes of Cap and the other white Americans in these stories are rife with condescension and paternalism; nevertheless, I’d call their portrayal of Asian people an improvement over the monstrous looking Japanese villains seen in some Captain America stories of the 1940s.